Apply to become a firefighter/paramedic.

 • Registered Primary Care Paramedic (PCP)

-Ontario applicants: applicants who received education in Ontario will be required to successfully complete the COPR exams OR provide validation of employment within the Base Hospital system.
-Visit the
+Applicants who received education in Ontario will be required to successfully complete the COPR exams OR provide validation of employment within the Base Hospital system.
+Visit the Canadian Organization of Paramedic Regulators (COPR) website to see a list of exam dates.

 Additional requirements:

-• NFPA 1001 – Level I & II certification
+• NFPA 1001 – Level I & II certification (also provided to successful candidates)

 • Emergency medical/fire response work experience